Is your chocolate bar fuelling deforestation in West Africa?

 “You can choose to buy ethical chocolate.
 Or you’re voting with your dollar for deforestation.”

-Mars and Nestle told the Thomson Reuters Foundation they are working to tackle deforestation.

-“We take a responsible approach to sourcing cocoa and have committed to source 100 percent certified sustainable cocoa by 2020,” Mars said in an email.
+Nestle did not immediately respond to requests for comment while Mars said in an email: “We take a responsible approach to sourcing cocoa and have committed to source 100 percent certified sustainable cocoa by 2020.”

 Both companies have committed to join the Cocoa and Forests Initiative, a major effort to end deforestation in the global cocoa supply chain, launched in March.